Northern Ireland Football League: Knock-out competitions

-In 1982, a knock-out competition for members was introduced, known as the B Division Knock-out Cup and sponsored by Smirnoff.
+In 1982, a knockout competition for members was introduced, known as the B Division Knockout Cup and sponsored by Smirnoff.
 It was discontinued after 2002, but a new IFA Intermediate League Cup was played between 2004 and 2008, sponsored in its first season by the Daily Mirror and thereafter by Carnegie.
-In 2008–09, there was no knock-out competition for Championship clubs, who participated with Premiership clubs in the Irish League Cup.
+In 2008–09, there was no knockout competition for Championship clubs, who participated with Premiership clubs in the Irish League Cup.
 In the 2009–10 season only, however, while Championship 1 clubs continued to participate in the Irish League Cup, a Championship 2 League Cup was inaugurated for those in Championship 2.
 From 2010–11 onwards, all Championship clubs from divisions 1 and 2 also competed in the Irish League Cup, and the Championship 2 League Cup was abolished.